How to Allow Apps to be Downloaded & Opened from Anywhere on MacOS Sonoma & Ventura

 Hit return, authenticate with the admin password again, and you’ll be back to the default option of no longer having “Anywhere” as an option to select in the Security screen.

-Let us know in the comments if you have any questions or thoughts regarding security and Gatekeeper settings in MacOS Ventura 13.0 and newer!
+Let us know in the comments if you have any questions or thoughts regarding security and Gatekeeper settings in MacOS Ventura 13.0, or MacOS Sonoma 14.0, and newer!